Haifa Facility Visitor Information

 Take Route 70 West towards Haifa.
 Go straight through the Yagur Intersection, at which point Route 70 will end and turn into Route 752.
 Stay on Route 752 for about 2 miles/3 km, then turn left onto Derech Moshe/Route 705 at the Nesher Intersection.
 Follow this road up the mountain (about 3 miles/5 km) and then turn left at the light onto Abba Hushi Boulevard.
 Make the first left onto campus and then make an immediate left into the IBM parking lot.

-The Haifa facility is located at the edge of the University of Haifa campus, to the left of the Eshkol Tower on the campus map.
+The IBM Haifa facility is located at the edge of the Haifa University campus, to the left.
+See map.

 Haifa General Information